jorendorff/tabletop-games/identifamy.md

 character, a total score of 44 can be game-winning.
 Shorter games will score lower.)

-(Gamemaster's guide:) GMs will note that it is not possible for the GM to score points or win, which may seem unfair.
+(Gamemaster's guide:) You may have noticed it is not possible for you, the GM, to score points or win, which may seem unfair.
 The secret victory condition of Identifamy for the GM is for the players to have feelings about their characters.
 If the players all spend an hour drawing—if someone holds on to their picture afterwards—if you find out later they've inked or colored it—that's when you've won.
 Don't tell anyone this part.
 It's a secret.

 ----